-Tender slow roasted Chipotle Barbacoa is easy to make once you know the secret spice combination.
+Recreate Chipotle’s tender slow-roasted Barbacoa is easy to make once you know the secret spice combination.
 You can enjoy flavorful tender beef is perfect for salads, tacos, and so much more.
 This recipe is keto and low carb friendly.
+Your entire family is going to love this Chipotle copycat recipe, you are going to love this easy recipe!.
+You can make an amazing barbacoa recipe that is perfect to feed large crowds!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Chipotle Mexican Grill restaurants have taken America by storm.
-The franchise’s limited menu of classic Mexican-inspired dishes are all great, but for many guests, no trip to Chipotle is complete without ordering something with barbacoa beef.
+Chipotle Mexican Grill restaurants have many great recipes!
+The franchise’s limited menu of classic Mexican-inspired dishes is all great, but for many guests, no trip to Chipotle is complete without ordering something with barbacoa beef.
 The Chipotle barbacoa recipe is steam-roasted for a rich, authentic flavor that most other quick-serve restaurants can’t beat.
-If you want to recreate the taste of Chipotle meats at home, this beef barbacoa recipe is definitely worth the time and effort.
+If you want to recreate the taste of Chipotle meats at home, this copycat Chipotle barbacoa recipe is definitely worth the time and effort.
+It’s so good you are going to make a pot of cilantro lime rice to go with it.

 The term ‘barbacoa’ comes from the Arawak-speaking Taino people of the Caribbean region, and it is the origin of the English word ‘barbeque.’
 The traditional barbacoa cooking technique began with heavily coating a large piece of meat with herbs and spices before slowly steam-roasting the barbacoa meat in an underground firepit covered with green leaves.
 This unique cooking method produced meat that was very tender, flavorful, and smoky.